 A Poem for your Club

-Commissioned by Arts Council England and funded by The Compton Poetry Fund, A Poem for your Club is an exciting new collaboration between the National Literacy Trust and five football clubs which will provide an opportunity for fans from across generations and from different communities to come together to tell their stories and have them recognised and celebrated through poetry.
+Commissioned by Arts Council England and funded by The Compton Poetry Fund, A Poem for your Club is an exciting new collaboration between the National Literacy Trust and five football clubs.
+The project provides an opportunity for fans from across generations and from different communities to come together to tell their stories and have them recognised and celebrated through poetry.

 Our Goal